joshdev15/joshdev15/README.md

 @Composable
 fun NewWayOfMakeAndroid () {
     Column {
-        Text(
-            text = "Exploring Kotlin and Jetpack Compose, fascinated by the concise syntax and declarativeness of this new way of developing Android apps."
+        Text("Exploring Kotlin and Jetpack Compose,")
+        Text("fascinated by the concise syntax and declarativeness of this") Text("new way of developing Android apps.")
-        )
     }
 }
 ```